 Find some of the frequently asked questions and learn more about NiftyKit.

-NFTs are basically code in the form of smart contracts, and when marketplaces execute "transfer" to "trade/sell", the code does a lookup on the smart contract to see where/how the royalties get paid.
+- NFTs are basically coded in the form of smart contracts, and when marketplaces execute "transfer" to "trade/sell", the code does a lookup on the smart contract to see where/how the royalties get paid.

 - When it facilitates the payment, it enforces it in that same call.
 Currently, on-chain royalty is based on marketplace trust.

 - Artists are giving them room to say "enforce it please", but there's no actual logic stopping these marketplaces from not enforcing them.

 - Every once in a while, a new marketplace comes out and says "we don't believe in it" - this goes against the on-chain royalties that many artists have been fighting for all this time.

 - But there is a way to enforce royalties and have marketplaces adopt them whether they like it or not.
 This is where web3 stands out to provide value to the artists - being built on global democracy.

 - It's hard to enforce on-chain royalties when there aren't many creators supporting, pushing, or in a lot of cases even aware of the royalty standards on web3.
 More artists need to opt-in for royalties enforcement.

 Yes, but you need to stop any type of sale if you wish to return to the Waitlist stage.
 You can only set the waitlist, pre-sale, and public at a time.